neerajsait/port/README.md

 # port
-my port folio using basic html and css
+my portfolio using basic html and css